ShriramBM/GATE/DBMS/ER/ER Model.md

 Step 4
 - The finnal step is Physical design phase
 - Here internal storage structure , indexing , access path so will be done

+### 3.2 Sample Database Application

+- Here we just take example and proceed with further
+- The example is **Company database**
+- Then we move on to next stage like Conceptual schema -> ER diagarm

+- Company data
+	- employees
+	- department
+	- projects

+- Each Department -> name, unq number, employee who manage, locations etc

+- Department controll number of projects

+- Employees ->name, ssn, address, salary, sex,BOD
+	- A employee assigned to one department but may work on several project

+-----> Further check in your notes database